seanstafford0/seanstafford0.github.io/README.md

   - Developing a machine learning–based system to predict power usage patterns during natural disasters and optimize power grid responses for stability and resilience
   - Analyzing historical data and real-time inputs to forecast demand surges, predict outages, and allocate resources efficiently

-- **Home Audio System – Team Research and Design Project** – 100+ Hours
-  - Researched, designed, and constructed a graphic equalizer, class D amplifier, and Arduino spectrogram using LTSpice, Arduino Uno, and TI Filter Design Tool

-- **Creation of Harvard Architecture CPU – Design Project** – 100+ Hours
-  - Used Verilog HDL to create modules for a Harvard Architecture CPU
-  - Debugged and programmed the CPU using assembly language to process, modify, and store data

 ---